shiftshark/shiftshark/README.md

 ===
 ***6.170 Final Team Project***

-All documentation -- including design and teamwork components -- are located in the `docs/` directory.
+All documentation -- design, teamwork plan, and meeting minutes -- are located in the `docs/` directory.